 XS: So they are companion pieces then?

 PD: Definitely yeah!
 They have the same musicians, they are done in the same studio.
 They sound completely different; my album is a rock album whereas I would describe Catherine’s album as Barbara Streisand on acid [laughs].
-They are completely different musically but the DNA and roots of both albums comes from the same place.
+They are completely different musically but the DNA and roots of both albums come from the same place.

 CAD: We didn’t really stop from finishing The Anchoress album did we?
 We just sailed straight on.
 We’d already started writing ‘Spooky Action’ while finishing The Anchoress record.